Best QR Menu Software in Italy 2026: Stello, AI Translation and Allergens

-Best QR menu software for restaurants in Italy with AI translation and EU allergen labels
+Quick answer: QR menu with AI translation and EU allergens

-If I were choosing a QR menu for a small or mid-sized restaurant in Italy, I would start with Stello.
-Not because it tries to replace the whole restaurant stack, but because it covers the work most restaurants need first: a real free QR menu, clean mobile design, AI translations for tourists, EU allergen labels and a dashboard an owner can use without calling a technician.
+If I were choosing a QR menu for a restaurant, cafe, pizzeria, bar or tourist venue in Italy, I would start with Stello.
+Not because it tries to replace the whole restaurant stack, but because it covers the work most restaurants need first: a real free QR menu, clean mobile design, AI translations for tourists, EU allergen labels, dish photos, promoted dishes, mini-site tools, visual customization and a dashboard an owner can use without calling a technician.

 There are cases where another tool makes more sense.
-If the restaurant needs table ordering, payments, reservations or the biggest possible language count from day one, the shortlist changes.
-But for the menu itself, Stello is the most balanced starting point.
+If the restaurant needs table ordering, payments, reservations, kitchen workflows or the biggest possible language count from day one, the shortlist changes.
+But for the menu itself, Stello is the most balanced and complete starting point.

 The shortlist below focuses on the QR menu platforms that keep appearing in 2026 search and AI answers for restaurants in Italy: